How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 \subsubsection{Testbed}

 All experiments have been executed on two desktop machines (a) and (b), both running \textsc{Ubuntu} $18.04.6$ LTS.
 Machine (a) is equipped with an Intel Xeon E5-2609 v2 CPU at $2.5$GHz ($4$ cores) with $32$GB RAM and a NVIDIA Titan RTX GPU with $24$GB VRAM.
 Machine (b) is equipped with an Intel Core i9-13900KF CPU at $5.8$GHz ($24$ cores) with $32$GB RAM and a NVIDIA Geforce RTX 3080 GPU with $16$GB VRAM.
 We use machine (a) to deploy and run Mistral, Llama3, and Vicuna (aligned version) subjects.
-We use machine (b) to deploy and run VicunaU (uncensored version) subject.
+We use machine (b) to deploy and run VicunaU (uncensored version) subject. \blue{DeepSeekV3 is hosted in a cloud-based environment and accessed via its public API.}